7 Reasons To Rethink Dropshipping

 1. Dropshipping Is Not Easy

 Running a dropshipping business is not the easy money maker it’s advertised to be.
 It’s work!
-There is so much involved in running online businesses, including dropshipping websites.
+There is so much involved in running an online business, and that goes for dropshipping websites as well.

 As a retailer, you are responsible for providing customer service, placing orders, maintaining your website, and bringing in online traffic.